BUPT-GAMMA/ProGraph/README.md

 # ProGraph
 Official Repository of "Can Large Language Models Analyze Graphs like Professionals?
 A Benchmark, Datasets and Models".
 NeurIPS 2024

-Code and models are coming soon.
+shell and tutorials are coming soon.